freenas/freenas-docs/userguide/system.rst

 To configure HA, turn on both units in the array.
-Use the instructions in the :ref:`Console Setup Menu` to log into the graphical interface for one of the units, it doesn't matter which one.
-If this is the first login, it will automatically display the :guilabel:`Upload License` screen.
+Use the instructions in the :ref:`Console Setup Menu` to log into the graphical interface for one of the units (it does not matter which one).
+If this is the first login, the :guilabel:`Upload License` screen is automatically displayed.
 Otherwise, click :menuselection:`System --> Support --> Upload License`.

 Paste the HA license received from iXsystems and press :guilabel:`OK`